Okemo Mountain: History

 The 1970s brought tough times for Okemo.
 There were fires, floods, and competition from the West.
 In 1982, the owners decided to sell the resort rather than go into bankruptcy.
 Tim and Dianne Mueller purchased the resort on August 2, 1982.
 While the resort was in danger of going bankrupt and the facilities were outdated, the Muellers wanted to preserve the historic feeling.
 They kept the name Okemo, which they claim is Native American for "All Come Home", although there is no evidence as to which Native American language this comes from.
 According to the scholarship of John C. Huden, the name means Chieftain in Chippewa and a louse in Abnaki.
 Certain trail names also continue to preserve this sentiment, such as Chief, Tomahawk, Wardance, Sachem, and Arrow, all of which are present on today's trail map.

 Since 1982, Okemo has grown in many different ways.
 The facilities have been expanded in every aspect, including new chairlifts, trails, lodges, and snowmaking.
-Since purchasing Okemo, the Muellers have also acquired Mount Sunapee Resort in Newbury, New Hampshire, and Mount Crested Butte in Crested Butte, Colorado.
+The Muellers later also acquired Mount Sunapee Resort in Newbury, New Hampshire, and Mount Crested Butte in Crested Butte, Colorado.